 A rights issue is an issue of new shares by a limited company, which are subsequently offered for purchase by existing shareholders in proportion to their current holdings.
 This offer is generally for a stipulated period of time and at a reduced cost, i.e., to what the shares would otherwise be worth.

 A rights issue increases the subscribed share capital of a company and raises new capital.
-However, since the total number of shares are increased, this tends to have a dilution effect on the value of the shares.
+However, since the total number of shares is increased, this tends to have a dilution effect on the value of the shares.

 How is a rights issue different from a bonus issue?

 Bonus issues of shares stem from accumulated profits and reserves.
-In effect excess profits are converted into shares and are distributed to existing shareholders free of charge.
+In effect, excess profits are converted into shares and are distributed to existing shareholders free of charge.
 This is markedly different from rights issues, where new shares are created (irrespective of profits or reserves) and offered to existing shareholders at a cost.

 Other differences include: